hakeem-amsagguine/linux/Documentation/arch/powerpc/vas-api.rst

 	siginfo.si_code = SEGV_MAPERR;
 	siginfo.si_addr = CSB address;

-In the case of multi-thread applications, NX send windows can be shared across all threads.
+In the case of multi-thread applications, NX send linux can be shared across all threads.
 For example, a child thread can open a send window, but other threads can send requests to NX using this window.
 These requests will be successful even in the case of OS handling faults as long